axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   <table class="_background">
    <tr>
     <th>Buddy</th>
     <td>Members who accept a goods request and commit to deliver it.
-A buddy is also a neighbor.</td>
+A Buddy is also a Neighbor.</td>
    </tr>
    <tr>
     <th>Neighbor</th>
-    <td>Members who 1) lives along the way, between the store and the buddy home, and 2) asked for the goods.</td>
+    <td>Members who 1) lives along the way, between the store and the Buddy home, and 2) asked for the goods.</td>
    </tr>
    <tr>
     <th>Near</th>